 After meeting online, Yahya and Tania fell in love fast, and just as couples bond over Netflix or jogging or cooking, they bonded over jihad and a shared capacity for bad decisions.
 After a month of digital flirtation, Yahya flew to London, and they met in person on March 15, 2003.
 Within three days they married secretly, then left for Texas.
 They settled in College Station and partook of the pleasures of freedom, young love, and independence from family.
 They lived cheaply and happily, embracing as their community the foreign students at the mosque where Yahya had converted.
 The mosque threw them a wedding party, and rich Gulf Arabs who lived near the university kicked in money to support Yahya’s continued study of Islam.

 The couple indulged, too, in their other shared passion: getting high.
 Islamic orthodoxy considers cannabis an intoxicant, and therefore forbidden.
 But Yahya’s practice of Islam was unconventional even then.
-In a historical essay entitled “Cannabis,” heavily footnoted with classical Arabic sources, he made the Islamic case for pot.
-There was evidence, he wrote, that early Islamic leaders taxed hemp seeds.
+In a historical essay titled “Cannabis,” heavily footnoted with classical Arabic sources, he made the Islamic case for pot.
+There was evidence, he wrote, that early Islamic leaders had taxed hemp seeds.
 Since Muslims generally cannot tax forbidden substances, such as pork or alcohol, Yahya reasoned, they must have considered pot permissible.
 As for psilocybin: Yahya cited an obscure hadith (a report of the sayings and actions of Muhammad) that he said described Muhammad’s having descended from a mountain after meditation and extolling the medicinal properties of mushrooms—particularly as a cure for diseases of the eye.
 Yahya and Tania took this to mean that God had sanctioned the ingestion of psychedelic mushrooms.
 So the young lovers blissed out under the Texas sky, shrooming after the example of the prophet himself.